 Amongst the many changes that pregnant women may undergo, new food intolerances can emerge due to increased intestinal sensitivity to some foods.
 Foods that were well-tolerated prior to pregnancy can suddenly cause symptoms like increased gas and diarrhea.

 Many women may opt to change their diet when pregnant for health-related reasons or to compensate for other symptoms, like vomiting.
 The new diet can lead to diarrhea, especially in its first few days.

 4. Use of supplements

-The use of supplements during pregnancy is relatively common, as it can help the baby to develop.
-Even though these supplements are safe and have been indicated by obstetricians, many times they can cause diarrhea and stomach sensitivity, especially in the first days.
+The use of supplements during pregnancy is relatively common, as they are often recommended for optimal embryonic development.
+Even though these supplements are safe and are often prescribed, they can often cause diarrhea and stomach sensitivity, particularly in the first days of use.

 How to treat diarrhea

 Most cases of pregnancy diarrhea can be treated at home without medication by eating lighter food and increasing intake of liquids.
 Here are some other important tips: